 Account 365 - Overhead Conductors and Devices

 FPUC proposes a change in net salvage from -30 percent to -35 percent, reflecting an increase in cost of removal.
-Staff believes this change is appropriate given the company's experience.
+This change is appropriate given the company's experience, and we therefore approve it.

 Account 369 - Overhead Services